 The word “empowerment” is not a new word.
-In fact the word ‘empower’ dates back to the mid-17th century when it was used in a legal capacity meaning “to invest with authority, authorize.”
+In fact the word ‘empower’ dates back to the mid-17th century when it was used in a legal capacity meaning “to invest with authority, authorise.”
 But these days both words have become buzzwords to better ourselves or to become more assertive and proactive.
 I’ve started to compile a list of various ways you can focus your time and energy in order to look or feel better about your life.
 Feel free to add your comments at the end.

 Sometimes we all need a change in our lives – which can be something as simple as moving your furniture around, swapping artwork on your wall about, or buying some cushions or curtains.